Banff vs Lake Louise • Which One is Right for You

 Its remoteness means that accommodation is much more limited.
 Only a handful of hotels service the Lake Louise area, meaning they are slightly more expensive and, quite honestly, not as lovely as the Downtown Banff hotels.
 They get by mainly on their location and proximity to Lake Louise.

 The only hotel at Lake Louise itself is the Fairmont, which is very expensive and overpriced.
 The few others are along Lake Louise Dr, but they book up fast in the summer, so you’ll have to book well in advance.
+Our favorite hotels around Lake Louise are Paradise Bungalows and The Post Hotel.
 There is no accommodation at Lake Louise Ski Resort.

 Lake Louise Restaurants?
 Well, there aren’t many.
-There are a few places to eat in the Samson Mall (the Lake Louise village), including Lagaans and the Trailhead Cafe, but they close around 5pm after most tourists have gone.
+There are a few places to eat in the Samson Mall (the Lake Louise village), including Lagaans and the Trailhead Cafe, but they close around 5pm after most day visitors have gone.

 The cheapest place to grab a burger is Bill Peyto’s Cafe in the HI Hostel.
 If you miss those options, your best bet is to head up the Chateau Lake Louise for an expensive meal in their fancy restaurants.
-There’s one grocery store in Lake Louise, The Village Market.
+Reservations are recommended in the summer.
+There’s one grocery store in Lake Louise – The Village Market.
 It’s pretty well stocked for a small-town grocery store, but don’t come expecting a lot or for it to be inexpensive.

 You won’t find much nightlife here at Lake Louise either, besides the Explorers Lounge in the Lake Louise Inn, which is full of young workers.
 So plan on drinking your wine at your accommodation.
 Don’t try venturing too far in search of food or drinks either.
 You won’t find it.
 The next town over is Field, which is 27 km away – and trust me, there’s not much there either.